 In a 5-4 vote, the court ruled that the state’s congregational cap violated rights to religious freedom.

-In an unsigned order, it said the rules “single[d] out houses of worship for especially harsh treatment.”take our poll - story continues below
+In an unsigned order, it said the rules “single[d] out houses of worship for especially harsh treatment.”

 This was one of the first consequential rulings since conservative Justice Amy Coney Barrett was appointed.